Winter preparation tips for STX Motorhomes!

 • Prioritize using wall power because the pipe heating consumes a lot of electricity.

 • Winter (hopefully) brings us also some snow!
 Don’t close pop outs when snow or ice is on top.
+Clean the snow (or ice) thoroughly.

 • Don’t open or close the satellite dish with snow or ice on top.
 This can cause unrepairable damage to the system.